mebauer/duckdb-fema-nfip/README.md

 1) [NFIP Redacted Policies](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-policies-v2)
 2) [NFIP Redacted Claims](https://www.fema.gov/openfema-data-page/fima-nfip-redacted-claims-v2)

-With over 68 million policies and 2.6 million claims transactions as of October 04, 2024, this is one of the largest openly available insurance datasets in the United States and possibly the world.
+With over 69 million policies and 2.7 million claims transactions as of May 04, 2025, this is one of the largest openly available insurance datasets in the United States and possibly the world.
 This project examines the NFIP Redacted Claims dataset.

 Due to its large file size, accessing the dataset can be a challenge, even for experienced analysts.
 To address this, I designed a tutorial demonstrating how to analyze the dataset with my local laptop.
 To achieve this, I utilized [DuckDB](https://duckdb.org/), a lightweight, high-performance SQL OLAP database management system.
 DuckDB offers a smooth experience, is blazing-fast, includes a robust Python API, and is open-source.
 I used SQL via the [Python Client API](https://duckdb.org/docs/api/python/overview.html) for data analysis and used [GeoPandas](https://geopandas.org/en/stable/) for mapping.